ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 * 1018
 * 58362

-Repeat the calculations for the case when these integers are signed.
+Repeat the calculations for the case when these are the signed integers.
 ```

 #### Bitwise AND, OR and XOR